Building Information Modelling (BIM)

 The digital transformation in construction aligns with how we embrace the gains in efficiency through technology to manage projects in the built environment.
 BIM sets out a process through a series of specifications to maximise collaboration, productivity and increase the lifespan of the clients’ asset.

 The BIM model is not a physical object or entity it is a digital platform for how consultants share project data in a common data environment.
+The model brings together all the information in a virtual environment that everyone involved in the project can access.
 The data or model can include specifications, schedules, environmental reports and cost planning.
 The 3D drawings of the proposed or existing building/structure are also uploaded into the common data environment.
 This 3D model is linked to the shared data and becomes a live interactive graphical representation of the asset.
 The 3D model can be managed to evaluate data once imported, visualise the impact and monitor any changes particularly at design and construction stage.

 What are the benefits of BIM?